 Weather station 0.3 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Chimney Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Chimney Canyon:

 Featured Route For Chimney Canyon